withsapling/examples/deno/with-streamed-html/README.md

 Sapling's Layout component has a built-in `stream` option that allows you to stream the HTML response.
 This is useful for large pages that could benefit from a faster time to first byte.

+You can learn more about time to first byte [here](https://developer.chrome.com/docs/lighthouse/performance/server-response-time?utm_source=lighthouse&utm_medium=lr).

 If you are using Sapling's Router it is as simple as adding `stream: true` to the Layout component.

 However, if you're using Hono or another API framework, you'll need to handle the streaming manually.